 Heat oil in a large pot.
 Saute onion and carrot until soft, about 5 minutes.
 Add remaining ingredients.
 Cook 20 to 30 minutes or until squash

-and potatoes are fork tender.
-Purée in blender.
+and potatoes are fork-tender.
+Purée in a blender.

-To serve, ladle soup in bowl and top with cranberry purée (see recipe below).
+To serve, ladle soup in a bowl and top with cranberry purée (see recipe below).

 In a saucepan, combine the cranberries, port wine and syrup.
 Simmer over

-medium heat for 10 minutes, until cranberries burst and mixture starts to thicken.
+medium heat for 10 minutes, until cranberries burst and the mixture starts to thicken.

-Remove from heat, cool slightly and purée in blender.
-Place purée back in pot and
+Remove from heat, cool slightly and purée in a blender.
+Place purée back in the pot and

 keep warm until you serve.